6.2. The Characteristic Polynomial#

 So for a \(3 \times 3\) upper triangular matrix the eigenvalues are the diagonal entries.

 Obviously Example 6.2.3 can be generalized.
-Which leads to the following proposition.
+This leads to the following proposition.

 For any upper or lower triangular matrix \(A\) the eigenvalues are given by the diagonal entries.